jeffpar/pcjs.v1/modules/pcjs/lib/README.md

 * [pcjs/computer.js](computer.js)
 * [shared/embed.js](../../shared/lib/embed.js)

-Some of the modules *can* be reordered or even omitted (eg, [debugger.js](debugger.js) or [embed.js](../../shared/lib/embed.js)), but you should observe the following:
+Some of the components *can* be reordered or even omitted (eg, [debugger.js](debugger.js) or [embed.js](../../shared/lib/embed.js)), but you should observe the following:

-* [component.js](../../shared/lib/component.js) must be listed before any module that extends [*Component*](/docs/pcjs/component/)
+* [component.js](../../shared/lib/component.js) must be listed before any component that extends **Component**
 * [panel.js](panel.js) should be loaded early to initialize the Control Panel (if any) as soon as possible
-* [computer.js](computer.js) should be the last device module, as it supervises and notifies all the other device modules
+* [computer.js](computer.js) should be the last device component, as it supervises and notifies all the other device components

-To minimize ordering requirements, the init() handlers and constructors of all modules should avoid referencing other modules.
-Device modules should define an initBus() notification handler, which the [*Computer*](/docs/pcjs/computer/) will call after it has created/initialized the *Bus* object.
+To minimize ordering requirements, the init() handlers and constructors of all components should avoid referencing other components.
+Device components should define an initBus() notification handler, which the *Computer* component will call after it has created/initialized the *Bus* component.

 Features
 ---